 3. Add Hooks for Quick Points

 There are times when all you’ll want to do is play a single tile.
-Doing so is called hooking, and it can generate advantages.
+Doing so is called a hook, and it can generate advantages.
 Technically, hooking is what you do anytime you play a two-letter word.
 Hooks can also let you claim the points from bonus squares while simultaneously preventing your opponent from doing the same.

 Say that the word “luck” is to the right of a valuable bonus square, like the triple word square.
-If you don’t have a full word to play to claim that square, you can play a P or C to create “pluck” or “cluck.”
+If you don’t have a full word to play to claim that square, you can play a P or C to make words like “pluck” or “cluck.”
 That one letter will earn you the points for the word and the bonus square.
 Plus, you’ll block your opponent from using it.

 4. Play Multiple Words at Once